3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 # Modificationts to original Qubes OS AEM

-To replace the original implementation of Qubes OS AEm based on Trusted Boot, there weren't any AEM scripts modifications necessary.
+To replace the original implementation of Qubes OS AE there weren't any AEM scripts modifications necessary.
 What actually had to change is GRUB and Xen Hypervisor (and Trusted Boot - to be removed).
 Why? one may ask...
 First of all, one must understand the role of a Trusted Boot